orgua/shepherd-targets/nrf52_testable/readme.md

 ## Functionality

 - Startup-Routine 1: LEDs
-    - blink / switch each LED consecutive
+    - blink / switch on each LED
-    - 100 ms on each
+    - 100 ms on
     - (depending on node-id) >=8 repetitions
     - LED0:2 (Target v2.1)
 - Startup-Routine 2: Header GPIO
-  - switch each on for 100ms consecutive
+  - switch each pin on for 100ms consecutive
   - 4 repetitions
   - GPIO0:9 (Target v2.1)
 - UART